xssworm/interspire-bigcommerce/readme.txt

 * This plugin is released under a GPL license.

 = Do I need a BigCommerce account or Interspire Shopping Cart to use this plugin? = Yes, this plugin requires either a BigCommerce account or an Interspire Shopping Cart license.
-You can sign up for <a href="http://www.bigcommerce.com/145-3.html" rel="nofollow">a free 15 day trial of BigCommerce</a> or <a href="http://www.interspire.com/240-2-3-1.html">test drive Interspire Shopping Cart</a> in an online demo.
+You can sign up for <a href="http://www.bigcommerce.com/145-3.html" rel="nofollow">a free 15 day trial of BigCommerce</a> or <a href="http://www.interspire.com/240-2-3-1.html" rel="nofollow">test drive Interspire Shopping Cart</a> in an online demo.

 == Changelog ==